Site navigation

 The Ports Act provides for the master plan to be implemented by a port overlay, which operates alongside existing planning instruments to guide future development to achieve the long-term vision of the master plan.

-The Queensland Government will work with local government, port authorities, and state agencies to guide the implementation of the master plan at a local scale in an efficient and integrated way consistent with the Ports Act.
+The Queensland Government will continue to work with local government, port authorities, and state agencies on implementation of master planning.

 Status of priority port master planning